Research

 Egid

-My academic research centers on the history of philosophy and intellectual history, in particular Ethiopian philosophy and literature, translation and the historiography of philosophy.
+My academic research centers on the history of philosophy and intellectual history, in particular Ethiopian philosophy and literature, the philosophy of translation and the historiography of philosophy.

-I have also published on German Idealism (Kant & Hegel) and my postdoctoral research will explore seventeenth century philosophy from a global perspective
+I have also published on German Idealism (Kant & Hegel) and the history of Jerusalem, and my postdoctoral research will explore seventeenth century philosophy from a global perspective

 The Ḥatäta Zär’a Ya‛ǝqob